rekyb/github-app/README.md

 ## How-to
 1. You need to generate a personal access token.
 Go to [Github Docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for more informations
-2. In your gradle.properties file, add these lines:
+2. In your gradle.properties file, add this line:
 ````
 ```
-# Github API key
 GithubApiKey=token your_personal_access_token
 ```
 ````
+3. Change the value with your personal access token
-3. If the gradle.properties doesn't exists, just create a new one.
+4. If the gradle.properties doesn't exists, just create a new one.

 # License
 ```xml